Pretraining Objectives & Paradigms

 Why Spans Are Better Than Single Tokens

 Span corruption is more efficient than single-token masking for several reasons.
 First, the target sequence is shorter because multiple masked tokens are represented by a single sentinel, reducing the computational cost of the decoder.
 Second, the model must predict multiple consecutive tokens per span, encouraging it to learn phrase-level and sentence-level patterns rather than just word-level predictions.
-Code Fragment 6.2.2 below puts this into practice.

 # Simulating T5 span corruption